browserup/docs/en/load/quick-start.md

 * Amazon AWS account
 * Local Mac Arm64 (M1/M2) or AMD64 or Linux to operate the BrowserUp Command line Util
-* Local Docker is not required for remote (cloud) execution, so CI/CD setup is simple
+* Local Docker is not required for remote AWS execution, so CI/CD setup is simple

 ## Installation